alien4cloud/alien4cloud-spray/readme.md

 All the SSL stuff will be generated for all hosts having this label (I usually use the output to feed the `hosts` inventory file).

 # Installation

+> The following explanations will detail separate steps for installation, configuration and tests but you can use the all in one `install-all-setup-test.yml` playbook instead.

-The playbook `install-a4c-consul-yorc.yml` will install all stack on the remote machine(s):
+The playbook `install-all.yml` will install all stack on the remote machine(s):

 First off all, if you didn't attempt to connect to the remote machines, you will probably need to deactivate the host key checking: